TwilightVulpine/Bonds-IRCBot/README.md

 Bonds-IRCBot
 ============

-IRC bot for dicerolling and assorted functions.
+IRC bot for dicerolling and other functions.